Karna, the great giver

 Karna, one of the central characters in the Mahabharata epic, fought against misfortune throughout his life and kept his word under all circumstances.
 It is believed that Karna founded the city of Karnal, in present-day Haryana.
 He is often quoted for his sacrifice, courage, charity, valour and selflessness.

-Image of Mahabhaarata sheetlet issued in 2017, courtesy: https://eshop.tsposts.in/
+Image of Mahabhaarata sheetlet issued by India post in 2017, courtesy: https://eshop.tsposts.in/